Calm forest path – supporting nervous system regulation through somatic therapy

 Somatic Experiencing Practitioner Certificate badge for Amy Hagerstrom

 Somatic Experiencing is for people who sense that healing will take more than just talking or learning.
+For many, stress shows up not only emotionally but physically, as tension, fatigue, headaches, digestive issues, or reactions in the body that do not ease no matter how much insight you have gained.

 Close-up of a woman gently placing her hands over her heart, representing body-based healing support for mental health